-The germination percentages were not influenced using different concentrations of MSmedium or agar or BAP.
-This can be explained by several factors.
+The germination percentages were not influenced using different concentrations of MS-medium or agar or BAP.
+This is in contrast with results obtained in other crops after varying the concentration MS (Kobayashi et al., 1993; Gudin, 1994) and the positive results obtained using media without agar (Savka et al., 1985; Buitendijk et al., 1995).
+When using cytokinins, positive and negative results, or no effects, were reported, depending on the concentrations and types of cytokinins used (Cohen et al., 1984; Savka et al., 1985; Campenot et al., 1992; Marchant et al., 1994).
+The constant germination percentages upon varying the concentration of MS, agar and BAP, can be explained by several factors.
 Firstly, the tested components really do not influence the germination percentage.
-Secondly, the concentration of other media components or the culture conditions might be suboptimal and as a consequence detection of an effect of the tested components is not possible.
+Secondly, the concentration of an effect of the tested components is not possible.
 Thirdly, the interaction between a medium component and the components tested might restrict the uptake.
-The influence of one medium component on the effect of another has been reported (Raghavan and Torrey, 1963; Neal and Topoleski, 1983; Schmitz and Lörz, 1990).
+The influence of one medium component on the effect of another has been reported (Raghavan and Torrey, 1963; Dougall, 1980; Neal and Topoleski, 1983; Schmitz and Lörz, 1990).